 1. Transferring an account to a collections agency earlier, rather than waiting.

 2. Scanning and storing all paperwork in electronic format, and forward to the collections agency promptly when requested.

-3. Rather than selling the debt, outsource it to a collection agency for better collection returns.
+3. Rather than selling the debt, outsource it to a collection agency for better collection returns and profits.

 If you are looking for an Collections agency with extensive experience in recovering and negotiating mortgage debt: Contact us